Mount Lofty

 Mount Lofty has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that may affect the region.
-Notable initiatives include the Toowoomba Escarpment Mountain Bike Trails at Jubilee Park, AusRocks Brookview Quarry, YWCA East Toowoomba Social and Affordable Housing project, and Rifle Range Road Reconfiguration.
-The following list details those most likely to be relevant.
+AreaSearch has identified 14 projects potentially influencing the region.
+Notable initiatives include Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), AusRocks Brookview Quarry, YWCA East Toowoomba Social and Affordable Housing, Rifle Range Road Reconfiguration.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.